create3000/x_ite-vscode-formatter/README.md

-# X3D Formatter for VS Code
+# X3D and VRML Formatter for VS Code

 This extension adds formatting to X3D and VRML.